xenthy/threat-needle/README.md

 ![logs](images/logs.png)

+Here, you are able to observe the program flow.
+Memory usage for memory allocations can also be viewed here.
+If the dashboard seems to load slower than usual or if the [network map](https://github.com/xenthy/ict2202-assignment-1#network-mapping) is too cluttered, [reset](https://github.com/xenthy/ict2202-assignment-1#global-functions) the session and you are good to go.

+Uncaught/Unhandled errors would normally appear here or in the standard error.

-You are also able to change the verbose level of the logs in `./src/logger.py`
+You are also able to change the verbose level of the logs in `./src/logger.py`.

+**Verbose Levels (highest to lowest):**
+- `logging.DEBUG`
+- `logging.INFO` (default)
+- `logging.WARNING`
+- `logging.ERROR`
+- `logging.CRITICAL`

+If you come across a peculiar issue, do open an [issue](https://github.com/xenthy/ict2202-assignment-1/issues).

 # ✨ Collaborators
 | Name                | GitHub                                     |